Live Privée Blackjack Rules

-Live Privée Blackjack is an eight deck game that follows the standard rules.
-The aim of the game is to build a hand with a value as close to 21 as possible but without exceeding 21 and going bust.
-At the end of a round, as long as the player’s hand is closer to 21 than the dealer’s is, the player wins.
+Live Privée Blackjack is played with eight decks or cards and will be immediately familiar to all Blackjack players.
+The aim of each round is to build a hand with a value as close to 21 as possible but without exceeding 21 and going bust.
+Players will win as long as their hand is closer in value to 21 than the dealer’s is at the end of the round.

-The hand values are very easy to determine.
-Aces count as 1 or 11 (whichever is most beneficial), the face cards Jacks, Queens, and Kings are all worth 10, and the number cards 2 to 10 are worth their face values.
-Blackjack is the name of the best possible hand, an Ace and a 10 card, as this forms 21 with the fewest possible cards.
-It will beat all other hands, including those worth 21 but with more than two cards.
-If a player manages to build a hand of 10 cards without going bust, it is called a 10 Card Charlie and it beats all hands except for Blackjack.
+When calculating a hand’s value, the number cards 2 through 10 are worth their face values, the picture cards Jack, Queen and King are all worth 10, and Aces are worth 1 or 11.
+Therefore, it is possible to form 21 with just two cards, an Ace and a 10 card.
+This is known as Blackjack and it beats all other hands, including those worth 21 but comprised of more than two cards.
+If a player builds a hand of 10 cards without going bust, it is called a 10 Card Charlie and will beat all hands except Blackjack.

-The dealer plays after all players have finished.
-The dealer must draw more cards until the hand is worth at least 16 and stand as soon as the hand is worth 17 or more.
+The dealer plays when all players have finished.
+The dealer must draw more cards until the hand is worth at least 16 and they will stand as soon as the hand is worth 17 or more.

-Upon opening the game, if there are no seats available at the table then players can use the Bet Behind feature.
-This allows players to bet on a seated players hand but without making any decisions.
-It is possible to Bet Behind multiple players simultaneously and it is also possible to Bet Behind other players when seated at a table.
+If there are no seats available at a table, players can Bet Behind one of the other players.
+This means that they will follow all of their actions but cannot make decisions.
+It is possible to Bet Behind multiple players and it is also possible to Bet Behind other players when seated at a table.

-Live Privée Blackjack also offers two side bets, the 21+3 and the Perfect Pairs.
-The 21+3 side bet wins if the player’s first two cards combine with the dealer’s face-up card to form a poker hand.
-It pays out as follows: a Suited Three of a Kind pays out at 100:1, a Straight Flush pays out at 40:1, Three of a Kind pays out at 30:1, a Straight pays out at 10:1 and a Flush pays out at 5:1.
+The 21+3 side bet pays out if the first two cards dealt to the player combine with the dealer’s face-up card to form a poker hand.
+It pays 100:1 for a Suited Three of a Kind, 40:1 for a Straight Flush, 30:1 for Three of a Kind, 10:1 for a Straight and 5:1 for a Flush.